Astral0/code-to-llm/README.md

 1. A header with project information
 2. A directory tree visualization
 3. The content of each file with language-specific formatting
+4. Custom instructions, if provided by the user

 ```
 --- START CONTEXT ---